BernardLowe/BernardLowe/docs/articles/cryptography/Pedersen commitments.md

 This shows that the Pedersen commitment is homomorphic.
 By computing the product of two commitments, it is possible to obtain the commitment to the sum of the original two values.
 Because the homomorphic property holds, it is also possible to manipulate the commitment value without revealing any information about the commitment or the committed values.

-Here is an example for the homomorphic property:
+Here is an example of the homomorphic property:

 ```